daniellestewart/schriften/01-theBeginning.md

 Throughout my childhood, it was so very simple.
 I loved Jesus.
 He was my best friend.
 I didn't have many friends other than Him.
 He climbed trees with me, rode horse and bike, and visited for as long as I wanted to visit.
 He loved me and I knew it.
 My best earth friend at that time was a horse named Buffy.
 We had so many adventures together and Jesus was always with us.
 I loved horses, more than anything else in this world.

 One day, I was taking a bath and playing with my toys.
-The presense of Jesus came to me and He gave me a special language.
+The presence of Jesus came to me and He gave me a special language.
 At first it was just one word, and I knew I should say it often.
 Soon it became two words.
 With time, it became many languages that flowed easily and beautifully.

 I memorized as much of the bible as I could.
 I loved learning verses and standing in front of my siblings and mom and repeating them.